Of pantos, dwarves, and “Snow White” (DeDisnification, Part 9A)

 Read Previous Articles in this Series

-- In Publications of the Modern Language Association of America, 1929.
+- Chester Nathan Gould, “Dwarf-Names: A Study in Old Icelandic Religion”, Publications of the Modern Language Association of America, 1929.

-- From Disney’s Art of Animation: From Mickey Mouse to Beauty and the Beast, Bob Thomas, 1991.
+- Bob Thomas, Disney’s Art of Animation: From Mickey Mouse to Beauty and the Beast, 1991.

-- In The J.R.R.
-Tolkien Companion & Guide: Reader’s Guide, Christina Scull and Wayne G. Hammond, 2006.
-The comment is from a letter to Tolkien.
+- A letter to Tolkien quoted in Christina Scull and Wayne G. Hammond, The J.R.R.
+Tolkien Companion & Guide: Reader’s Guide, A letter to Tolkien quoted in Christina Scull and Wayne G. Hammond, 2006.

-- In Symbol Psychology: A New Interpretation of Race Traditions, 1903.
-Clearly what is acceptable among personal names as well as names of works have changed since.
+- Adolf Roeder, Symbol Psychology: A New Interpretation of Race Traditions, 1903.
+Clearly, what are acceptable personal names and names of works have changed since.
 Note also that he is using the Wagnerian Germanizations of names from Norse myth.